Languages of Indonesia: Indigenous languages and regional lingua francas

 Indonesia recognizes only a single national language, and indigenous languages are recognized at the regional level, although policies vary from one region to another.
 For example, in the Special Region of Yogyakarta, the Javanese language is the region's official language along with Indonesian.
 Javanese is the most spoken indigenous language, with native speakers constituting 31.8% of the total population of Indonesia (as of 2010).
-Javanese speakers are predominantly located in the central to eastern parts of Java and also sizable numbers in most provinces.
-The next most widely spoken regional languages in the country are Sundanese, local Malay, Madurese and Minangkabau.
+Javanese speakers are predominantly located in the central to eastern parts of Java, and there are also sizable numbers in most provinces.
+The next most widely spoken regional languages in the country are Sundanese, local Malay, Madurese, and Minangkabau.
 A sense of Indonesian nationhood exists alongside strong regional identities.

 There are hundreds of indigenous languages spoken in Indonesia.
 Most of them are locally used indigenous languages, a category of languages referring to those spoken at the local, regional level, spoken by a small number of people, ranging from a few to a few thousands of people.
-These include small languages such as Benggoi, Mombum and Towei.
+These include small languages such as Benggoi, Mombum, and Towei.
 Other languages are spoken at the regional level to connect various ethnicities.
 For this reason, these languages are known as regional lingua francas (RLFs).
 According to Subhan Zein, there are at least 43 RLFs in Indonesia, categorized into two types: Malayic RLFs and Non-Malayic RLFs.
 The former refers to a group of regional lingua francas that are thought of as indigenised varieties of Malay or Indonesian.
-These include such languages as Ambon Malay, Banjar Malay and Papuan Malay.
-The latter refers to regional lingua francas that are not associated with Malay or Indonesian, including Biak, Iban and Onin.
+These include such languages as Ambonese Malay, Banjarese, Manado Malay, and Papuan Malay.
+The latter refers to regional lingua francas that are not associated with Malay or Indonesian, including Biak, Iban, and Onin.

 Foreign languages

-As early as the seventh century AD, the natives of the archipelago began an intense period of trades with those coming from China, India and other countries.
+As early as the seventh century AD, the natives of the archipelago began an intense period of trade with people from China, India and other countries.
 This was followed by a long period of colonization by the Dutch and Portugal colonials.
 The outcome of these processes has been the development of a group of heritage languages spoken by Arab, Chinese, Eurasian and Dutch descendants, among others.
 Chinese linguistic varieties such as Hokkien, Hakka, and Mandarin are the most common heritage languages.
+Tamil is also spoken among majority of Indians in the country.
 A small number of heritage language speakers speak Arabic and Dutch.

 Dutch

-Despite the Dutch presence in Indonesia for almost 350 years, as parts of Indonesia were ruled by the Dutch East India Company and the whole of modern Indonesia was in the Dutch East Indies, the Dutch language has no official status in Indonesia.
-The small minority that can speak the language fluently are either educated members of the oldest generation, or employed in the legal profession, as certain law codes are still only available in Dutch.
+Despite the Dutch presence in Indonesia for almost 350 years (parts of Indonesia were ruled by the Dutch East India Company and the whole of modern Indonesia was in the Dutch East Indies) the Dutch language has no official status in Indonesia.
+The small minority that can speak the language fluently are either educated members of the oldest generation, or employed in the legal profession, as certain law codes are still available only in Dutch.